 filename must have extension .pem (Privacy Enhanced Mail) and can contain one or more certificates of certificate authorities.
 To concatenate multiple certificate files into one file you can make use, for example, of the command copy.

-copy.exe FICert_Class1.crt+FICert_Class2.crt FICerts.pem
+C: > copy.exe FICert_Class1.crt+FICert_Class2.crt FICerts.pem level can take one of the following values:

-C: DEBUG=level
+DEBUG=level

 Sets the debug level of the agent.
 (By default: 0)